borough11/Draw-ADMembership/README.md

 ~~1.
 Create a new folder wherever you keep your PowerShell scripts - "Draw-ADGroupMember2"~~ ~~2.
 Copy the 2 files attached to this post "Get-ADGroupMember2.ps1" and "Draw-ADGroupMember2.ps1" into that folder~~ ~~3.
 Start a PowerShell session, CD to your PowerShell scripts folder\Draw-ADGroupMember2\~~ ~~4.
-Run Draw-ADGroupMember2.ps1 -LookupMember "ad group name" -Domain nzme.co.nz~~
+Run Draw-ADGroupMember2.ps1 -LookupMember "ad group name" -Domain domainname.co.nz~~
 ***not uploaded yet***

 ## And what do I get?